MacKeeper Full Review: Keep Your Mac Safe

 MacKeeper has customer support available in different means for users, including live chat, phone support, email, and FAQs.
 They're available 24/7 on both live chat and the phone.

 Let's start by talking about their live chat.
-As I previously mentioned, it's integrated into their dashboard on the right side.
+As we previously mentioned, it's integrated into their dashboard on the right side.
 If you want to contact an agent, they'll need a few minutes before replying.
 It's important to note that live chat is reserved only for premium product users.

 Email and ticketing support is another means you can use to communicate with their team and is available for all users.